 Compensation for Ohio Railroad Workers Diagnosed with Colon Cancer

 A railroad worker diagnosed with colon cancer should consult with an Ohio attorney about the types of damages that may be available to them.
-FELA covers a variety of economic and non-economic damages that a railroad worker may suffer due to their employer’s negligence.
+FELA covers a variety of economic and non-economic damages that railroad workers may suffer due to their employer’s negligence.

 Hiring an Ohio Railroad Colon Cancer Attorney to Handle Your Case